How to Make Exterior Wood Doors Last Longer

 Long-Term Maintenance & Inspection Routine

-• Check your weatherstripping at least every spring and fall—replace it right away if it’s cracked, misaligned, or just doesn’t provide enough protection anymore.
+1. Check your weatherstripping at least every spring and fall.
+Replace it right away if it’s cracked, misaligned, or just doesn’t provide enough protection anymore.

-• Check the door’s finish, hardware, and frame at least twice a year, paying close attention to symptoms like rot, rust, peeling, cracking, or warping.
-These are all signs of a moisture problem.
+2. Check the door’s finish, hardware, and frame at least twice a year.
+Look for symptoms like rot, rust, peeling, cracking, or warping, which indicate a moisture problem.

 Taking simple steps like these will help keep your door in great shape for years.